mhalushka/miRge3.0/docs/source/quick_start.md

                               modifications are applied after adapter trimming -NX,   --trim-n             Trim N's on ends of reads -m,    --minimum-length     Discard reads shorter than LEN.
 (Default: 16) -umi,  --uniq-mol-ids       Trim nucleotides of specific length at 5’ and 3’ ends of the read, after adapter trimming. eg: 4,4 or 0,4.
 (Use -udd to remove PCR duplicates)
-  -udd,  --umiDedup           Specifies argument to removes PCR duplicates (Default: False); if TRUE it will remove UMI and remove PCR duplicates otherwise it only remove UMI and keep the raw counts
+  -udd,  --umiDedup           Specifies argument to removes PCR duplicates (Default: False); if TRUE it will remove UMI and remove PCR duplicates otherwise it only remove UMI and keep the raw counts (Require -umi option)
   -qumi, --qiagenumi          Removes PCR duplicates of reads obtained from Qiagen platform (Default: Illumina; "-umi x,y " Required)

+miRNA Error Correction:
+  microRNA correction method for single base substitutions due to sequencing errors (Note: Refines reads at the expense of time)
+  -mEC,  --miREC              Enable miRNA error correction (miREC) -kh,   --threshold          the value for frequency threshold τ (Default kh = 5) -ks,   --kmer-start         kmer range start value (k_1, default 15) -ke,   --kmer-end           kmer range end value (k_end, default 20)

 Predicting novel miRNAs:
   The predictive model for novel miRNA detection is trained on human and mouse!